10 Best Leadership Skills Every Professional Needs in 2026

 6. Change Management and Transformation Leadership

 Change is inevitable, but outstanding leaders can make change an imperceptible evolution and not an interruption.
-Change management skills involve facilitating teams through change phases, breaking down resistance, and maintaining momentum to achieve desired results.
+For enterprise organizations navigating large-scale transformation, understanding how leadership transformation in GCC is being redesigned offers a practical model for applying change management at the organizational level — not just the team level.
 It is especially important in the aftermath of AI, hybrid workplaces, and digital shifts that are redefining companies.

 Taking Microsoft as an example, its transformation under Satya Nadella as a change leadership story of a software giant becoming a cloud giant could be an example of the best type of change leadership.
 Nadella’s open communication and guidance pushed employees toward acquiring alternative thinking and operational outlooks.